Prints

 What's the Difference?

-I offer two types of prints: pigment prints on Hahnemühle Photo Rag paper and c-type prints (or c-prints) on Fuji Crystal Archive paper.
+I offer two types of prints: pigment prints on ILFORD Galerie paper and c-type prints (or "c-prints") on Fuji Crystal Archive paper.

 Pigment prints are made with an inkjet printer and consist of ink droplets deposited onto white paper.